Intestinal parasites are typically caused by protozoa or helminths, the two major types of intestinal parasites.

 - Probiotics such as Lactobacillus acidophilus, Bifidobacteria, and L. bulgaricus can help to rebuild beneficial intestinal bacteria.
 More about acidophilus and other probiotics.

-- Turmeric and cloves are other spices that can help fight parasites.
+- Turmeric and cloves are other supplements that can help fight parasites.

 8) Intestinal cleansing